-- Determine eligibility requirements.
-Does the program extend beyond buildings and include cultural landscapes? - Confirm the appropriate delivery model for financial heritage incentives.
-The City of Maple Ridge may wish to consider the feasibility of establishing a similar heritage foundation, which in addition to administering grant programs could also serve an education and awareness function.
+Confirm the appropriate delivery model for financial heritage incentives.
+The City can administer directly, or consider the feasibility of establishing a heritage foundation, which in addition to administering grant programs could also serve an education and awareness function.
 A heritage foundation would also be able to actively fundraise to fulfill its mandate and establish an identity distinct from the municipal government.
 Matching funding could be sought for potential grant programs through corporate sponsorship, private foundations and other sources.
-Consider the scale of what would provide effective incentives.
-Note: comparable programs are generally an average of \$1 per resident per annum, or approximately \$80,000 for Maple Ridge. - Promote and market the range of incentives available to owners of heritage properties.
-This may be done by holding meetings with heritage property owners, distributing brochures, and posting information on the City's website. - Once updated policies, procedures and regulations are established, monitor the Heritage Program to ensure its ongoing effectiveness.
-A cyclical re-examination should be initiated, to review results, effectiveness and direction on a regular basis, and ensure that the Heritage Program remains relevant and useful.